Are Cadbury Mini Eggs *Really* The Best? Here’s Our Ultimate Easter Chocolate Ranking

 It’s officially Mini Egg season.
 While Cadbury’s iconic candy-coated chocolate eggs are available

 year round, now is the best time to find Mini Egg-filled treats at local bakeries and cafes (and to feel 100 percent justified baking with them at home).
 But Cadbury isn’t the only player in the candy-coated, miniature chocolate egg game.
 With the arrival of spring, Hershey’s and President’s Choice have also started selling these bite-sized treats.
-Many connoisseurs instinctively reach for the Cadbury classic, handily sold in those nearly 1 kilogram bags (they’re on sale for $13.99 at Loblaws right now!) but they’re not the cheapest option.
+Many connoisseurs instinctively reach for the Cadbury classic, handily sold in those nearly 1 kilogram bags, but they’re not the cheapest option.
 Is it worth paying premium dollars for your chocolate fix?

 I held a blind taste test with Chatelaine staffers to see which chocolate egg would reign supreme.Our Top 10 Easter Baking Recipes, Including Irresistible Hot-Cross Buns And Cinnamon Rolls